Young Lawyer Advisory

 How YLA helps

 We run through your CV.
 Discuss your Cover letter.
-Find out what you want from a career and then direct you to a mentor who can help you directly with planning your career.
+Find out what you want from a career and then help you plan your career and application process.

-Our mentors are experiences legal or recruitment professionals who can give you inside tips for various firms and organisation.
+Our consultants are experienced legal or recruitment professionals who can give you inside tips for various firms and organisation.

 We want this relationship to be long term.
 We don’t want to lose touch with you once you’ve embarked on your career.
 If you have any questions later, whether it be about salary advice, international relocation, or review time advice please get in contact.